mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-2.markdown

 $$
 \approx \sum_i^N\ \sum_{m=1}^M q_{magic}(t_m) \log \{ P_{\mathcal{N}}(t \vert 0, I) * P_{\rm Bernoulli}(x_i \vert f(x_i \vert t, \theta)) \} dt

+\tag{4.3}
 $$

 This quantity, which can be evaluated with stochastic gradient methods, contrasts with the direct log-likelihood function above because sampling over the approximate posterior is more efficient than sampling over the prior distribution.
 Instead of looping through many unlikely $t$ values, the model is forced to loop throuh the most likely latent values that generated the observations, which $q_{magic}$ does as an approximation of the posterior.

 Finally, the VAE optimises a rearranged version of the lower bound that is more aligned with the machine learning view.
-Moving the prior probability $p(t)$ to the RHS expression the lower bound can be written as
+Moving the prior probability $p(t)$ to the RHS expression then (4.3) can be written

 $$
 \sum_i^N\ \int q(t \vert x_i) \log P_{\rm Bernoulli}(x_i \vert f(x_i \vert t, \theta)) dt  - KL(q(t \vert x_i) \parallel P_{\mathcal{N}}(t \vert 0, I))

+\tag{4.4}
 $$

 The previous form, sometimes called "free energy", can be seen as maximising the observed component function even as latent components are not observed.
 As described with the Poisson mixture, the posterior $q$ is the best substitute for the unobserved latent variable.